 A spiritual teacher is someone who serves as a guide along the path of your soul’s journey, providing information, methods, transmissions, and modeling that help you realize your life dream.
-They help you access and strengthen your connection to the source of your own soul and spirit.
-Spiritual teachers come in different varieties, from well-known gurus to personal mentors.
+They help you strengthen your connection to the source of your own soul and spirit.
+Spiritual teachers come in different varieties from well-known gurus to personal mentors.
 The spiritual teacher-student relationship can catalyze great change in your life, so it is important to be discerning about who you work with, for how long, and to what end.
 It is also a relationship that can easily suffer from misconceptions and misplaced projections.
 Below are some guidelines and considerations for forming a healthy and mindful relationship with a spiritual teacher.

 1. Spiritual teachers are human beings.
 They have their own strengths, weaknesses, issues, fears, hopes.
 They make mistakes; they are not infallible.
 Sometimes we expect our spiritual teachers to be super-human but this is a projection no one can live up to. f you hold your teachers as being above human foibles they will at some point prove that to be untrue.
 This can lead to feelings ranging from disappointment to betrayal.
 When this happens check in to see if there was an overt breach of your relational contract or if it was an assumption you had that was proven untrue and approach the situation accordingly.